NethServer/nethsecurity-docs/threat_shield.rst

 Sometimes it may be necessary to allow access to certain IP addresses, to do this you can use the ``Allowlist`` tab.
 Use the :guilabel:`Add address` button to add a new address to the list.
-The address can be a valid IPv4/IPv6 address with optional CIDR notation, a MAC address , or a fully qualified hostname (FQDN).
+The address can be a valid IPv4/IPv6 address with optional CIDR notation, a MAC address, or a fully qualified hostname (FQDN).

 For example, the address can be: